Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/02-Variables.md

 first_name = "John"
 ```

-* The information can be changed at any time
+The information can be changed at any time:
 ```python
 first_name = "John"
 first_name = "Peter"
 ```
-* In Python programming variables are used all the time
+In Python programming variables are used all the time.

-You can also imagine that **variables** are containers for data or named areas in the memory
-and the data that they are storing can be read and changed at any time.
-Basically **variables**
+You can also imagine that **variables** are containers for data or named areas in the memory and the data that they are storing can be read and changed at any time.

-provide means for:
+**Variables** basically provide means for:
 * **Storing** information
 * **Retrieving** stored info
 * **Modifying** stored info

 Variables are characterized by:
 * **name** (identifier)
 * **type** (of the information preserved)
 * **value** (stored information)

-Each of the variables in Python has a name, a type and a value.
-Here is how we would
+Each of the variables in **Python** has a name, a type and a value.

-declare a variable and assign it with a value at the same time:
+Here is how we would declare a variable and assign it with a value at the same time:
 ```python
 age = 25
 # variable name
 # variable value (type: integer)
 ```
-[/slide]

-[slide]
-# Video

-[vimeo-video videoId="341528681" startTimeInSeconds="1095" endTimeInSeconds="1869" /]

 [/slide]